Maayan12k/AES-Encryption-CUDA/README.md

 # CUDA File Encryptor

-This project started as an idea to encrypt large video files(10 - 15 GB) in parallel.
-However, as I explored the implementation, I pivoted toward understanding AES encryption in depth and gain a performance increase compared to the sequential CPU.
+This project began as an effort to encrypt large video files (10–15 GB) in parallel.
+As the implementation progressed, the focus shifted toward understanding the AES encryption algorithm in depth and achieving measurable performance improvements over traditional CPU-based encryption.

 This repository contains a CUDA-based AES encryption system designed to efficiently process files in parallel.
-The encryption kernel operates on 128-byte blocks, leveraging the GPU’s parallel processing power for high-speed encryption.
+The encryption kernel operates on 128-bit blocks, utilizing the GPU's parallel processing capabilities to accelerate encryption.

+---

+## Performance

+This implementation demonstrates a **~6000% speedup** over sequential CPU-based AES encryption for input files **larger than 5 MB**.
+For smaller files, GPU kernel launch overhead limits the performance benefit, but for large file sizes, GPU parallelism provides a significant throughput advantage.

+---

 ## Features

-- **CUDA-accelerated AES encryption** for efficient file processing
+- CUDA-accelerated AES encryption for efficient file processing
+- Block-based encryption (128-bit block size) suitable for large files
-- **Block-based encryption** to handle large files
+- Padding support to ensure consistent encryption for files of arbitrary size

-- **Padded input handling** for consistency across different file sizes
+---

 ## Requirements

 - NVIDIA CUDA Toolkit
-- C++ Compiler with CUDA support
+- C++ compiler with CUDA support (e.g., `nvcc`)

+---

 ## Future Work

-- Expand to AES encryption with expansion to AES 192 and AES 256
+- Add support for AES-192 and AES-256 key sizes
-- Deploy a mechanism for mimicking the security benefits on AES CBC(block chaining)
+- Implement a mechanism similar to AES-CBC (Cipher Block Chaining) for enhanced security
-- Improve memory optimizations with the usage of local memory
+- Optimize memory usage through local/shared memory
-- Explore CUDA optimizations
+- Investigate additional CUDA-specific optimizations